micheldebree/retropixels/README.md

 | `sprites`          | A grid of sprites           |
 | `fli`              | A fullscreen (A)FLI picture |

-When this option is not supplied, `bitmap` is used.

 The output is multicolor by default.
 To get high resolution output, use `--hires` together with this option.

 The format of the output file is determined automatically: